tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 Send this email:

 * For all types of case
-* On the day after COM allocation
+* 14 days after COM allocation
 * If a COM has not been allocated

 ### To check handover tasks are in hand towards the end of the process